-Our courses are subject to TEQSA regulations and requirements.
-As a higher education provider with a substantial number of international students, we are also required to maintain registration on CRICOS and we are subject to the ESOS Act which oversees education provision to international students.
+TOP's courses are subject to TEQSA regulations and requirements.
+As a higher education provider with a substantial number of international students, TOP is also required to maintain registration on CRICOS and is subject to the ESOS Act which oversees education provision to international students.

 A proven record of continuous compliance is critical in order to retain or renew the relevant accreditations with the authorities, as well as to make way for future growth.
-For instance, the Company received a letter from TEQSA on 16 May 2018 in relation to its approval for partial SAA in the broad field of education of Management and Commerce, as classified by the Australian Standard Classification of Education, which covers the Australian Qualification Framework from level 5 (diploma) to level 9 (masters degree) Management and Commerce courses offered at TOP.
-The Company also received additional three-year registration period extension of our Company to 5 March 2025 on top of the longest circulation period for seven years up to March 2022 granted in 2015, without TOP's application and TEQSA's assessment.
-Such streamlined process as 7-year plus 3-year extension of re-registration and re-accreditation period is only applicable to high quality and low risk higher education providers in TEQSA's regulatory framework.
+For instance, TOP has launched its Master of Business Administration program since March 2018, after it received a full seven years accreditation approval from TEQSA for the Master of Business Administration program in October 2017.
+TOP also received a letter from TEQSA on 16 May 2018 in relation to its approval for partial SAA in the broad field of education of Management and Commerce, as classified by the Australian Standard Classification of Education, which covers the Australian Qualification Framework from level 5 (diploma) to level 9 (masters degree) Management and Commerce courses offered at TOP.

-With regards to our marketing publications, we have a dedicated team of marketing professionals to ensure that these advertisements and any other content published by TOP are appropriate and in compliance with the relevant laws and regulations in Australia, and in particular ESOS Act and National Code on the provision accurate course information to students.
+With regards to marketing publications, TOP has a dedicated team of marketing professionals to ensure that these advertisements and any other content published by TOP are appropriate and in compliance with the relevant laws and regulations in Australia, and in particular ESOS Act and National Code Part D, Standard 1 on the provision accurate course information to students.
+The above-mentioned standard guides providers in marketing their education and training services and offers a safeguard against unethical practices and assists both providers and students.